 Amazon S3 stands for Amazon Simple Storage Service.
-It is a scalable, fast, web-based cloud storage service.
-This service is intended for online backup and archiving data and applications from Amazon Web Services (AWS).
+It is a scalable, fast, web-based cloud storage service intended for online backup and archiving data and applications from Amazon Web Services (AWS).

-A SCADA system is a combination of hardware and software.
-It is used to enable automation of industrial processes by capturing real-time data.
+A SCADA system is a combination of hardware and software that enables the automation of industrial processes by capturing real-time data.
 SCADA links sensors that monitor equipment such as motors, pumps, and valves to a local or remote server.
 Organizations can use a SCADA system to control processes locally or remotely and perform real-time data acquisition, analysis, and visualization.
 It can directly interact with industrial equipment such as sensors, valves, pumps, and motors and record and save events for future use or report generation.